 How many times are we so sure about a stock that we continue to hold it even though there may be ample signs that the sentiment and story may have changed?

-We convince ourselves to hold-on, even though an objective analysis would determine otherwise.
+We convince ourselves to hold on, even though an objective analysis would determine otherwise.

-I know these feelings, for I too have experienced them.
+I know these feelings for I too have experienced them.

 A legitimate question is why do experts perform poorly even when they’re given the model’s output before making their decisions?

-Once again it’s our propensity to overestimate our abilities, and the feeling that we possess special insight that can allow us to enhance the model's decision.
-Something as mundane as a rough commute or a missed train can affect the way you perceive things once you arrive at the trading desk.
-Furthermore, the decision-making can be inconsistent from person-to-person, even when they look at the same data.
-All these factors reduce our “enhanced” performance compared to diligently following a cold, emotionless, analytical, quantitative model.
+So the experts when given the same model's output end up modifying it and making the results poorer.
+Something as mundane as a rough commute or a missed train can affect the way we perceive things.
+Furthermore, the decision-making can be inconsistent from person-to-person even when they look at the same data.
+All these factors significantly diminish our ability to bring the perceived “enhanced” performance compared to that of a system's emotionless and model-driven decision making.